hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 compiler-generated full YOLO graph remains the performance gate against the 388,146-cycle native record.

+The model-required materialized Concat fallback is implemented for exactly two static batch-1 INT8 inputs on the channel axis.
+Both input depths must be C32 aligned, spatial shapes and quantization must match exactly, and the output depth must be their sum.
+The compiler preserves this subset as a native operation, assigns C32-blocked storage, requires an out-of-place output, and emits two existing local-to-local `DMA1D` commands.
+N-way, non-channel, requantized, and channel-tail forms remain rejected.
+No Concat command or ABI extension is added.

+The compiler-generated H24/W24/C32+C32 package contains three public boundary layout conversions and two 18,432-byte local copies.
+It passes byte-exactly on Verilator at 192,093 simulated ns, with 115,789 ns measured invocation time and 81,006 PMU cycles.
+Firmware uses the existing Spatz vector copy and zero primitives for local materialization and C32 boundary initialization; this removes the scalar byte loops without increasing the 27,416-byte firmware text baseline.
+The focused package moves 110,592 tensor bytes across its three boundary conversions and two local copies.
+Native Micro-YOLO instead fuses the logical H48/W48/C64 Concat into its dual-source head Conv, avoiding a 147,456-byte materialized tensor and contributing to the 388,146-cycle full-graph record.
+Therefore the measured materialized path is an appropriate correctness fallback for standalone or non-fusible Concat, while concat-consumer Conv fusion remains the required Phase 5 performance path for YOLO heads.

 ### Work Items

 1. Implement zero-copy reshape, flatten, squeeze, and unsqueeze views.